xurble/python-dripfeed-client/README.md

-# python-dripfeed-client
+# Dripfeed Client

-A python client for the DripFeed RSS proxy service
+This is a simple python wrapper around the [DripFeed API](https://dripfeed.app/)

+## Usage

+Soon, I promise